-No, these events are aimed specifically at students who have already completed their GCSEs and may be considering making an application in the upcoming admissions cycle.
+No, these events are aimed specifically at students who have already completed their GCSEs and may be considering making an application in the next academic year.
 Capacity at the venues is limited and therefore we cannot grant places to Year 11 students, as this takes places away from Year 12 students to whom the information is more currently relevant.

 Can parents attend the conference?

-Sorry, but the number of places at each conference is limited, therefore only students and relevant staff may attend.
+Sorry, but the number of places at each conference is limited and therefore only students and relevant staff may attend.